 Ultracapacitors are high-energy storage devices with greatly increased power density and longer life cycles than batteries.
 Skeleton Technologies’ devices are the only ultracapacitors to use a patented graphene material in their manufacture, allowing them to deliver twice the energy density and five times the power density of their competitors.

 Skeleton Technologies, a Global Cleantech 100 company, will use the KIC InnoEnergy investment to further optimise electrode and cell design to allow for higher working voltages.
-These developments will unlock the full performance capabilities of the company’s unique graphene-based material, known as carbide-derived carbon (CDC).

 Kenneth Johansson, CEO of KIC InnoEnergy Sweden, said: “Energy storage is one of the key issues facing the European energy sector.
 Getting it right will help with everything from smart grids and smart buildings to ensuring better integration of renewables in electricity networks across the continent."